calvinalkan/better-wordpress-hooks/README.md

 // This works.
 add_filter(Event1::class, ThridPartyListener::class)
 ```
+No more accessing the global `$wp_filter` or editing source files because hooks are unremovable.
+You also don't have to remember the hook priority like you would when trying to remove a hook with `remove_filter()` .

 ## TO-DO

 - Move the documentation to a dedicated site.
 - Improve grammar and spelling of README.md ( I'm German ) - **pull requests are very welcome.**

 ## Contributing

-BetterWpHooks is completely open source and everybody is encouraged to participate by:
+BetterWpHooks is completely open-source and everybody is encouraged to participate by:

 - Reviewing `CONTRIBUTING.md`
 - ⭐ the project on GitHub ([https://github.com/calvinalkan/better-wordpress-hooks](https://github.com/calvinalkan/better-wordpress-hooks))
 - Posting bug reports ([https://github.com/calvinalkan/better-wordpress-hooks/issues](https://github.com/calvinalkan/better-wordpress-hooks/issues))
-- (Emailing security issues to [calvin@snicco.de](calvin@snicco.de) instead)
+- (Emailing security issues to [calvin@snicco.de](mailto:calvin@snicco.de) instead)
 - Posting feature suggestions ([https://github.com/calvinalkan/better-wordpress-hooks/issues](https://github.com/calvinalkan/better-wordpress-hooks/issues))
 - Posting and/or answering questions ([https://github.com/calvinalkan/better-wordpress-hooks/issues](https://github.com/calvinalkan/better-wordpress-hooks/issues))
 - Submitting pull requests ([https://github.com/calvinalkan/better-wordpress-hooks/pulls](https://github.com/calvinalkan/better-wordpress-hooks/pulls))